 Deep in a cave in Belize’s interior jungle is a sacred Mayan burial site, where the remains of 14 human sacrifices have been found.

-To get there, you’ll have to swim through bracingly cold waters, wedge yourself between glimmering stalactites dripping down from the ceiling, and navigate using only a headlamp to see your way through pitch darkness.
+To get there, you’ll have to swim through bracingly cold waters, wedge yourself between glimmering stalactites dripping down from the ceiling, and navigate using only a headlamp to see your way through the pitch-black cave.

-Entering the cave, we swam through crystal blue waters teeming with tiny fish.
+Once at the cave’s entrance, we swam through crystal blue waters teeming with tiny tropical fish!

-Though the water was cold, we warmed up quickly under the exertion of swimming wearing our clothes, socks, and sneakers.
+Though the deep water here was cold, we warmed up quickly under the exertion of swimming wearing our clothes, socks, and sneakers — and the excitement of the experience we were about to have!

-The ATM Cave tour is one of the most popular Belize activities.
-The ATM cave holds the unique distinction of being the #1 sacred cave in the world by National Geographic.
+The ATM cave holds the unique distinction of being the most sacred cave in the world by National Geographic.

-While the ATM Cave tour was one of the highlights of my trip to Belize, I still was surprised by a few things that I wish I had known in advance of my trip.
+While my Actun Tunichil Muknal tour was one of the highlights of my trip to Belize, I still was surprised by a few things that I wish I had known in advance of my trip.

 Where & When To Book Your ATM Cave Tour